Blog

 3. Angular

-An angular retail store layout is easier to picture when described as a curved store layout.
-Despite having “angular” in its name, an angular retail store design uses curved and winding product displays and store fixtures that direct the customer flow to several different displays.
-The freestanding product displays used in this retail layout cultivate a perception of higher-quality merchandise, making this layout ideal for luxury stores.
+Despite having “angular” in its name, an angular retail store design uses curved and winding product displays and store fixtures that guide the customer flow in several directions.
+The freestanding product displays used in this retail layout cultivate a perception of higher-quality merchandise, making this floor plan ideal for luxury stores.

-Luxury stores and boutiques may also benefit from the way an angular store layout encourages customers to “buy now.”
-Without seeing rows and rows of stock, customers receive the subliminal message that in-demand items are in short supply, pushing them toward making a purchase they may not have planned on.
+High-end boutiques may also benefit from the way an angular store layout encourages urgency.
+Putting less stock on display sends the subliminal message that in-demand items are in short supply, pushing customers toward unplanned purchases.

 • Crafts a unique retail store design